 - Very reliant on Apple services (for now)

-With built-in support for the Thread smart home networking protocol, some updated smart speaker features and audio quality that’s way better than you can reasonably expect from a speaker this size, the HomePod Mini is an incredible bit of engineering.
+With built-in support for the Thread smart home networking protocol and Matter, some updated smart speaker features and excellent audio, the HomePod Mini remains an incredible bit of engineering and a great smart speaker for Apple homes.

 The HomePod is still one of the best-looking smart speakers, and the HomePod Mini builds on that.
-You get a similar fabric covering on the outside, with the Mini available in both White and Space Grey.
+You get a similar fabric covering on the outside, with the Mini available in White, Space Grey, Blue, Yellow and Orange – no matter what style of decor you have, you’ll find a HomePod Mini that matches your tastes.

-Most importantly, the smaller size means that you can easily place this speaker anywhere that you want it, as it barely takes up any desk space.
+Most importantly, the smaller size means that you can easily place this speaker anywhere you want, as it barely takes up any desk space.

-On top, there’s the same light show as from the original HomePod: you get a white light when there’s audio playing, and a multicoloured light show when Siri is activated.
+On top, there’s the same light show as the HomePod 2: you get a white light when there’s audio playing, and a multicoloured light show when Siri is activated.

 You have to have an iOS device to set this speaker up.
 If you have, then this is the easiest smart speaker to configure out of any that I’ve tested.
 Just plug it in, hold your phone close and then tap through the wizard to transfer all the settings you need, including Wi-Fi details and your Apple ID.
 All-in, it takes just a few minutes to set up and there’s no faffing around with having to log into multiple accounts.